somaij/portfolio-2021/content/blog/responsive-on-scroll-animations.md

 ## And... you can even delay animations

-Another scenario is delay divs on desktop, but not wanting them to be delayed on mobile.
+Another scenario is delaying divs on desktop, but not wanting them to be delayed on mobile.

 ```
 <div class="fade-up-desktop fade-mobile animation">Delayed 300ms</div>